SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A higher order function is a function that takes a function as an argument, or returns a function.
 All other functions are first-order functions.

 There are many standard types of higher order functions.
-In JS, the higher-order functions generally only work on Arrays, and always recieve the arguments value, index, wholeArray
+In JS, the higher-order functions generally only work on Arrays, and the passed functions always recieve the arguments value, index, wholeArray.
+In ruby, higher-order functions generally take blocks/procs

 <h4>map</h4>